-Welcome to the Adam May CBT Practice, where you can access Cognitive-Behavioural Therapy delivered face to face, by telephone, or by Skype.
+Welcome to the Adam May CBT Practice, where you can access Cognitive-Behavioural Therapy delivered face to face, by telephone, or online.
 Our aim is to provide a personal, friendly, and business-like service.

 Cognitive-Behavioural Therapy (CBT) is a well-researched, evidence-based, effective therapy for depression, anxiety, and anxiety-related problems such as Obsessive-Compulsive Disorder, Phobias, Social Anxiety, Health Anxiety, and Panic Attacks.
 Psychological intervention can be helpful for just getting more from life, so we can also offer help with motivation, clarifying your life goals, as well as talking through relationship issues or workplace problems with you.